The Miseducation of Cameron Post (film)

-The Miseducation of Cameron Post is a 2018 coming-of-age drama film directed by Desiree Akhavan and written by Akhavan and Cecilia Frugiuele, based on the 2012 novel by Emily M. Danforth.
+The Miseducation of Cameron Post is a 2018 coming-of-age comedy drama film directed by Desiree Akhavan and written by Akhavan and Cecilia Frugiuele, based on the 2012 novel by Emily M. Danforth.
 It stars Chloë Grace Moretz, John Gallagher Jr., Sasha Lane, Forrest Goodluck, Marin Ireland, Owen Campbell, Kerry Butler, Quinn Shephard, Emily Skeggs, Melanie Ehrlich, and Jennifer Ehle.
-Moretz plays a teenager sent to a gay conversion therapy centre.
+Moretz plays a teenager sent to a gay conversion therapy centre in the 1990s.
 The film had its world premiere at the Sundance Film Festival on January 22, 2018.
 It was released in the United States on August 3, 2018, by FilmRise, and United Kingdom on September 7, 2018, by Vertigo Releasing.
-It received positive reviews and has grossed $2 million globally.
+It received positive reviews and has grossed $2 million globally, The film was an international co-production between the United Kingdom and United States.

 Plot

 In 1993, teenager Cameron Post is secretly involved in a romantic same-sex relationship with her girlfriend, Coley Taylor.
-On homecoming night, Cameron's boyfriend walks in on them having sex in Coley's car, ultimately outing them both.
-Cameron's aunt Ruth, a devout Christian, sends Cameron to God's Promise, a gay conversion therapy center for teenagers.
-It is run by the strict Dr. Lydia Marsh and her brother Reverend Rick who claims that his sister's methods cured him of his own homosexuality after two members of his church "rescued" him from a gay bar.
-Cameron's roommate Erin represses her homosexuality and earnestly believes in the camp's program.
+On homecoming night, Cameron's boyfriend Jamie Lowry comes upon the girls having sex in Coley's car, and ultimately outs them both.

+Cameron is raised by her aunt Ruth, who is a devout Christian, and sends Cameron to God's Promise, a gay conversion therapy center for teenagers, who are called disciples there.
+It is run by the strict Dr. Lydia Marsh and her brother Reverend Rick, who claims that his sister's methods cured him of his own homosexuality; two members of his church had rescued him from a gay bar.
+Cameron's roommate Erin is downplaying her homosexuality and earnestly believes in the camp's program.

-Cameron befriends two of her fellow "disciples," Jane Fonda, who was raised in a hippie commune, and Adam Red Eagle, a Lakota two-spirit whose father has converted to Christianity.
+Cameron befriends two fellow disciples, Jane Fonda, who was raised in a hippie commune, and Adam Red Eagle, a Lakota two-spirit youth whose father has converted to Christianity and believes Adam should be cured.
 The three teenagers bond over their mutual rebelliousness and skepticism of the camp's purpose.

-During a group session, Cameron admits that she thinks Coley is "perfect" and is told by Dr. Marsh that her homosexuality stems from a misplaced urge to be like Coley.
-She covertly phones Coley during a visit to a restaurant and apologizes for how things turned out.
+During a group session, Cameron says that she thinks Coley is perfect.
+Dr. Marsh says that the girl's homosexuality comes from a misplaced urge to be like Coley.
+Cameron covertly phones Coley during a visit to a restaurant and apologizes for how things turned out.
 Coley says she sent Cameron a letter, but the call is interrupted.
 After disrupting a kitchen chore session, Cameron has her mail privileges unexpectedly granted by Dr. Marsh.

-She reads Coley's letter only to find that Coley blames her for "seducing" her into sin.
-Jane reads the letter with Cameron and then destroys it, calling Coley weak-willed and treacherous.
-Crying, Cameron calls her aunt and asks to be brought home.
-Ruth turns her down.
+She reads Coley's letter, learning that Coley blames her for seducing her and that she outed Cameron.
+Jane reads the letter with Cameron and destroys it, calling Coley weak-willed and treacherous.
+Crying, Cameron calls her aunt Ruth and asks to be brought home.
+Ruth turns her down, saying she is doing this because she loves the girl.